ayhalali/about-me/README.md

  ## Contributors

 My name is Ali.
 I am majoring in MS of Applied Computer Science.
-Below is my picture in Niagara Falls.
+Below is a picture for me with my youngest boy in Chicago.

 ![IMG_1125](https://user-images.githubusercontent.com/54427734/64041132-4a75b500-cb24-11e9-86fc-43ce76f42240.jpg)